 To get started or to request a quote, please send us an email at firstname.lastname@example.org.
 You can also view our ready to order designs here or our custom jewelry gallery, of some of our previous personalized designs.

 Are There Really Conflict Free Natural Diamonds?

 Natural conflict free diamonds do exist and are a great option if you want to be sure your diamond has a clean origin report.
-We always recommend Canadian diamonds or Australian.
+We always recommend Canadian or Australian diamonds.
 These are diamonds that have been mined within strict environmental guidelines and respect labor laws (no child or slave labor, with respectable work conditions).

 If you are interested in ethically sourced diamonds, send us an inquiry and we will be happy to help! email@example.com